hyl29/CPSC311Assignment1/README.md

 This is an application to modify bmp files.

 Functions:
-  1. Increasing / Decreasing rgb values of the bmp image
+  1. Modifying the rgb values of the bmp image
   2. Turning the imp image into a grey image
-  3. Multiplying rgb values by three
+  3. Multiplying the rgb values by factor of three